 The preview feature is a great option for themes that have a range of styles.
 In its absence, you would find yourself repeating the whole selection process again and again until you’d find the right match.
 Yikes.

 #4 Get the Shopify Theme

 If you like the demo version of a specific theme, all that’s left for you to do is click the green button to get it.

-When Shopify asks you to give your confirmation about installing the theme, click on Publish as my Shop’s Theme.
-And if you’re still uncertain about your chosen theme, you can always change it later.
+When Shopify asks you to give your confirmation about installing the theme, click Publish as my Shop’s Theme.
+If you’re uncertain about your chosen theme, you can always change it later.